Early Intervention Services

 Deaf/Hard of Hearing Role Model Program

 Provides families with the opportunity to meet a diverse group of deaf/hard of hearing individuals with a range of hearing levels, communication modalities, technology use, and educational backgrounds.
-Our role models have been trained by the SKI-HI Institute team on their 'Snapshots Program'.
-They are available to answer questions and share first hand experiences to provide support and information to families.
+Our role models are available to answer questions and share first-hand experiences to provide support and information to families.

 Family Sign Language Program

 Provides direct sign language instruction to families of children who are deaf, hard of hearing, deafblind or those who benefit from visual language, ages 0-21.
 Classes are offered in-home, virtually or at a mutually agreed upon location.